Racer159/jackal/docs/3-create-a-zarf-package/4-zarf-schema.md

 &nbsp;
 <blockquote>

-**Description:** Yaml OnLy Online (YOLO): True enables deploying a Zarf package without first running zarf init against the cluster.
+**Description:** Yaml OnLy Online (YOLO): True enables deploying a Jackal package without first running jackal init against the cluster.
 This is ideal for connected environments where you want to use existing VCS and container registries.

 |          |           |
 | -------- | --------- |